sphinx-doc/sphinx/doc/usage/restructuredtext/basics.rst

   - :dudir:`include` (include reStructuredText from another file) -- in Sphinx, path handling differs from plain Docutils:

-    - A **relative** path is resolved from the directory of the file that contains the directive.
+    - A **relative** path is resolved from the directory of the original Sphinx source document.
+If C includes B and B includes A, relative includes in both A and B resolve from C's directory.
     - A path that **starts with** ``/`` is *not* an operating-system absolute path.
 It is resolved from the top of the :term:`source directory` (the same rule as :rst:dir:`literalinclude` and :rst:dir:`toctree`).